BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 ### Shooting into or out of Melee

-When you attack a target at range that is in melee with other creatures and you roll a blunder for this attack, you accidentally hit one of those creatures.
+When you attack a target at range that is in melee with other creatures, you suffer +1 bane on the roll.
+If you roll a blunder for this attack, you accidentally hit one of those creatures.
 Randomly determine which creature is hit.
 They take damage equal to your weapon or weak spell damage.

-When you attack at range while you have enemies you are in melee with, you suffer +1 bane on the roll.
+When you attack at range while you have enemies you are in melee with, you suffer +1 bane on the roll as well.

 ### Missing with a thrown Alchemical